 - Complete a Degree Plan (two-part document found on Collin’s website under Getting Started / Admissions / Forms or in the Admissions Office) and submit to an advisor

-College records should always contain current personal information.
-It is the student's responsibility to keep this information current.
+It is the student's responsibility to keep all information current.

 If your program requires a criminal background check, your placement in a required clinical site, cooperative, practicum, internship, and/or licensure/certification opportunity may be impacted.
 If you have any questions or concerns, please contact your program director and check with your licensing/certifying entity, if any, to determine your status.